GeneTheBean/Forecast-App/README.md

 Then go to localhost:3000 in your web browser.

 ## My thought process when creating the solution
-I used the create-react-app tool to setup this project.
+I used the create-react-app tool to setup this project for convenience.

 The technologies I used for this application are React.js and Redux.js.
 I chose to use React because it's simple to use and can create all of the front-end components my application needs.
 Along with React, I set up my application with Redux, because it cleans up my code by separating application state and rendering.

 #### Additional Packages
-axios - I'm going to need to handle an api request to OpenWeatherMap in order to retrieve forecast information.
+axios - I'm going to need to handle an API request to OpenWeatherMap in order to retrieve forecast information.
 I use axios to simplify the data handling of this request

 redux-promise - I use this middleware to pass the data fetched from the asynchronous request to the application state.

-moment - I use this to because it simplifies the process of date conversion and formatting.
+moment - I use this package because it simplifies date conversion and formatting.

 The first thing I think of before writing up my application is modeling application state.
 I draw a visual outline of the project and think about what data I need to build my app.
 In this case, the data I work with is an object containing all of the appropriate forecast information.
 After taking a look at the OpenWeatherMap docs, I decided to have my application retrieve a five day forecast with both the search options of city name and zipcode, since searching by city can create ambiguity.